agiledev-students-fall2024/4-final-project-trip-tease/README.md

 1. navigate to the backend: `cd back-end`
 2. run the tests + show the coverage report: `npm run coverage`
 3. Validation tests show up in the console (in back-end/validators)

-*Testing authentication* We have a pre-existing user profile for testing (with pre-populated trips, activities, etc.) if you would like to use.
-You can also create your own account of course:
-Username:john_doe
-Password: password123